aurigma/GraphicsMill.Samples/README.md

 */J.WinForms/J.02.AsynchronousProcessing/*

 Demonstrates how to apply effects and display result on a BitmapViewer in two manners - synchronously and asynchronously, using Tasks.

+## K. Graphics Mill Web

+*/K.Web/*

+### Graphics Mill Ajax Controls Samples

+*/K.Web/K.01.AjaxControls/*

+These samples show how to create a simple image editing tool to your page which can work with images of any size without loading the entire image from the server.

+#### Bitmap Viewer Demo

+*/K.Web/K.01.AjaxControls/BitmapViewerDemo.aspx*

+A simple viewer of a large image.
+A user may zoom and scroll the image and only visible part is downloaded from a server (very quickly!)

+#### Photo Crop Demo

+*/K.Web/K.01.AjaxControls/PhotoCropDemo.aspx*

+A cropping tool based on Bitmap Viewer.
+You may control the aspect ratios of the crop.

+### Graphics Mill AJAX Vector Objects Samples

+*/K.Web/K.02.AjaxVectorObjects/*

+These samples illustrate how to do the following things:

+* Add or edit images, text, artistic text and graphics.
+* Manipulate objects using both JavaScript and C#.
+* Automatically render result as JPEG or PDF.
+* Work with PSD templates.

+#### Vector Objects Editor

+*/K.Web/K.02.AjaxVectorObjects/VectorObjectsEditor.aspx*

+A simple vector image editor built into a page.

+#### PSD Template Editor

+*/K.Web/K.02.AjaxVectorObjects/PsdTemplateEditor.aspx*

+Loads a multi-layer Adobe Photoshop file and edits it in a browser.

+#### Upload Template Using AJAX

+*/K.Web/K.02.AjaxVectorObjects/UploadTemplateAjax.aspx*

+An image editor which allows uploading Adobe Photoshop based templates using AJAX.

+#### Upload Image Using AJAX

+*/K.Web/K.02.AjaxVectorObjects/UploadImageAjax.aspx*

+An image editor which allows uploading any image to a canvas using AJAX.

+#### Render Template using Postback

+*/K.Web/K.02.AjaxVectorObjects/RenderTemplatePostback.aspx*

+Loads an Adobe Photoshop file as a template and converts the result to PDF.